lfx2m/Ligo-Autismo/README.md

 Discard --

 Attacking Creatures get +2/+0 --
-Sacrifice to do 1 dmg --
+Sacrifice to do 1 Dmg --
-protection from White --
+Protection from White --

 ----------
 Orzhov Syndicate - Maxym